Campus sustainability programs

 Responsible sourcing

-• Sustainable seafood: All seafood on campus is sourced from MSC-certified sustainable fisheries.
+• Sustainable seafood from MSC-certified sources

 Reducing our eco-footprint